Skip to content

 Here are key tips for selecting the best eyewear:

-1. Know Your Prescription Needs Bring your current eyeglass prescription when shopping for swim gear.
+1. Know Your Prescription Needs: Bring your current eyeglass prescription when shopping for swim gear.
 Your eye doctor can help translate that into a prescription suitable for underwater use.

-2. Choose the Activity Type Competitive swimmers and recreational lap swimmers may prefer well-fitting swim goggles, while snorkelers and divers benefit most from a scuba mask that includes a nose pocket for pressure equalization.
+2. Choose the Activity Type: Competitive swimmers and recreational lap swimmers may prefer well-fitting swim goggles, while snorkelers and divers benefit most from a scuba mask that includes a nose pocket for pressure equalization.

-3. Fit and Seal Matter Proper fit helps prevent leaks and ensures comfort during swim sessions.
+3. Fit and Seal Matter: Proper fit helps prevent leaks and ensures comfort during swim sessions.
 A good seal also reduces the risk of irritating water exposure.

 FAQ

-Can you swim with regular glasses?
 Regular eyeglasses are not designed to stay on your face or handle water pressure while swimming.
 They can easily fall off and may also allow water to blur your vision.
 Prescription swim goggles or a scuba mask with prescription lenses are safer, clearer alternatives for vision correction in the water.

-What is the best scuba mask for me?
 The best scuba mask depends on your planned activity and vision needs.
 If you primarily snorkel or dive, choose a scuba mask with prescription lenses that match your eyeglass prescription.
-For basic snorkeling or surface swimming, lightweight masks with pre-made prescription options may be ideal.
-Consult your eye doctor to match your vision needs with the correct underwater gear.
+For basic snorkeling, lightweight masks with pre-made prescription lenses work well.
+Consult your eye doctor to choose the right underwater eyewear.